-Mandatory Mandatory State of the state of T-WIWI-109270 Human Factors in Security and Privacy 4,5 CR Volkamer T-WIWI-108439 Advanced Lab Security, Usability and Society 4,5 CR Volkamer
+Mandatory T-WIWI-109270 Human Factors in Security and Privacy 4,5 CR Volkamer T-WIWI-108439 Advanced Lab Security, Usability and Society 4,5 CR Volkamer

 The module examination is carried out in the form of partial examinations on the selected courses of the module, with which the minimum requirement at creditpoints is fulfilled.
 The learning control is described in each course.
 The overall score of the module is made up of the sub-scores weighted with creditpoints and is cut off after the first comma point.